hi-artem/terraform-provider-prismacloudcompute/examples/README.md

 * `data-sources/data_source_name/data-source.tf` example file for the named data source page
 * `resources/resource_name/resource.tf` example file for the named data source page

 The files in the `defaults/` directory are for Prisma Cloud Compute default configurations.
+This configuration is a subject to change, depending on the Compute version.